→ Visit The Nicest Place on the Internet

 It's a nice place to visit on days like today.

-This spot launched the iPhone 6 into the world with Jimmy Fallon and Justin Timberlake.
+This spot launched the iPhone 6 with Jimmy Fallon and Justin Timberlake.
 Dare you to not sing along.

 The new iPhones are here and their size is just the beginning.